ultimateai/Blog/_posts/2023-12-22-central-workflows.markdown

 ![central_CICD_system](../assets/img/posts/reusable-workflows_central_workflows.png)

-To give you a more precised look, our CI/CD system from a developers POV:
+To give you a more precise look, our CI/CD system from a developers POV:

 ![developers POV](../assets/img/posts/reusable-workflows_developers-POV.png)

 In simpler terms, the process is entirely automated, unified and customized to meet the developers' requirements.
 Numerous changes, new features, and fixes have been introduced through various releases.
-However, the central workflows enable us to provide a solution that evolves rapidly while allowing developers to choose their own pace—some are content with version 0.17.0, while others prefer 0.18.19.
+Moreover, the central workflows enable us to provide a solution that evolves rapidly while allowing developers to choose their own pace—some are content with version 0.17.0, while others prefer 0.18.19.
 As time progressed, the frequency of fixes diminished, allowing us to shift our focus to introducing new features that may not be universally needed by all developers, and that's perfectly acceptable.
 Some of our newest features include:
-1. Better caching
+1. Better caching.
 2. Slack notifications (And improved slack notifications)
-3. GAR support
+3. GAR support.
-4. Customizable NPM version
+4. Customizable NPM version.
-5. Improved e2e tests result communication
+5. Improved e2e tests result communication.
-6. Automation of Changelog
+6. Automation of Changelog.
-7. Multiple application - one repo support.
+7. Multiple applications - one repo support.
 ...

-## What's in the horizon
+## What's on the horizon
 New releases are happening weekly at least, but I'd see our three major focuses for the mid-term future would be:

 1. **Dynamic/Preview Environments:** The era of testing locally is so 2020.
 We envision a future where creating a PR automatically generates a temporary environment, 100% equivalent to dev, enabling developers to experiment freely.